What is Duration?

 Duration is a measure of a bond's sensitivity to interest rate changes.
-The higher the bond's duration, the greater its sensitivity to the change (also know as volatility) and vice versa.
+The higher the bond's duration, the greater its sensitivity to changes in interest rates (also known as volatility) and vice versa.

-There is more than one way to calculate duration, depending on one's compounding assumptions, but the Macaulay duration (named after Frederick Macaulay, an economist who developed the concept in 1938) is the most common.
-The formula is:
+There is more than one way to calculate duration (which we'll get to below), but the Macaulay duration (named after Frederick Macaulay, an economist who developed the concept in 1938) is the most common.

 t = period in which the coupon is received

 C = periodic (usually semiannual) coupon payment (in $)

 y = the periodic yield to maturity or required yield

 M = maturity value (in $)

 PV = market price of bond (in $)